 As the plaintiff, the success of your case could be dramatically influenced by your own fault contribution.
-In other words, if you are partly responsible for your own injuries (i.e., if you were speeding at the time of the accident, or failed to wear a seatbelt), then you could have your damages reduced — in some cases, a recovery may not be available at all.
+In other words, if you are partly responsible for your own injuries, then you could have your damages reduced.
+In some cases, a recovery may not be available at all.
+Examples may include:

-To minimize the likelihood of this occurrence, your attorney will serve as your communication middleman.
-They will speak with opposing counsel and with insurers on your behalf.
-This protects you from admitting certain facts that could undermine your case.
+To minimize the likelihood of this occurrence, your injury attorney will serve as your communication middleman.
+They will speak with opposing counsel and with insurance companies or adjustors on your behalf.
+This, in turn, protects you from admitting certain facts that could undermine your accident case.

 Statute of Limitation Issues

-All personal injury disputes — including car accidents — are governed by an applicable statute of limitations.
+All personal injury disputes, including car accidents, motorcycle accidents, pedestrian accidents, truck accidents, and so forth are governed by applicable statutes of limitations.
 The statute of limitations is essentially a deadline.
-If you do not file your claim by the deadline, then you will no longer have a right to bring the lawsuit against the defendant.
-Simply put: a failure to act within a reasonable time period can prevent you from securing compensation.
+If you do not file your claim by the deadline, then you will no longer have a right to bring a lawsuit against the defendant.
+Simply put, a failure to act within a reasonable time period can prevent you from securing compensation.